-9.0 COSTS ASSOCIATED WITH ENVIRONMENTAL MANAGEMENT ACTION PLAN IMPLEMENTATION in the bid prices.
+10.0 COSTS ASSOCIATED WITH ENVIRONMENTAL AND SOCIAL MANAGEMENT ACTION PLAN IMPLEMENTATION

+Costs to the contractors in complying with environmental protection clauses in the contract, including approved environmental plans, will be incorporated in unit rates and bill items, and will thus be included in the bid prices.
 Generally, compliance with environmental protection clauses requires the contractors to behave in a responsible manner in relation to the environment, in accordance with good international construction practice.
 Environmental management and monitoring carried out should be an integral part of construction supervision duties and will be covered by the construction supervision budget.